© Donal G. Burke 2013

 Members of the senior line of Derryhiveny

-The O Madden pedigree mentions only one son of Farriagh son of Donogh, that is, Breasal, but evidence suggests that Farriagh son of Donogh had at least two other sons, William and Owen, with the senior line descended from Breasal.
+An O Madden pedigree contained in what was formerly the records of Ulster King of Arms and now known as Genealogical Office Ms. 146, mentions only one son of Farriagh son of Donogh, that is, Breasal.
+However, evidence suggests that Farriagh son of Donogh had at least two other sons, William and Owen, with the senior line descended from Breasal.
 This senior line was represented at the 1585 Indenture of O Madden’s Country by Daniel or Domhnall macBreasail macFarriagh of Derryhiveny.
 The junior lines of William and Owen for the most part resided in an area known variously as ‘the Moey’ or ‘the Moveffe’, located in the parish of Kilquain and more specifically about the half quarter of Cloonekellogh in that parish.
 It is possible that the Donogh mcWilliam of Balledonagh[iii] who was a participant in the 1585 ‘Composition of Connacht’ Indenture relating to the territory of Síl Anmchadha (or the barony of Longford) represented the junior branch of William.[iv]

 Members of a junior line